NosytLabs/startupvault/replit.md

   - Enhanced compare page with better layout and visual hierarchy
   - Features page with better card design and gradient backgrounds
   - Analytics page with improved stat cards and visual polish
-  - Startups page now displays in responsive 4-column grid with gradient background
+  - Startups page displays in responsive grid with gradient background
-  - All buttons now use consistent .btn-* classes with rounded-xl and hover animations
+  - All buttons use consistent .btn-* classes with rounded-xl and hover animations

-### CSS/HTML Debugging & Styling Polish (Nov 24, 2025)
-- ✅ Fixed Navbar hydration warnings: Removed inline styles, used consistent CSS classes
-- ✅ Enhanced button styling: Updated all `.btn-*` classes with hover animations and rounded-xl
-- ✅ Improved Compare page: Gradient sidebar with stat cards, enhanced table with better hover states
-- ✅ Added CSS utility classes: `.stat-card*`, `.feature-card`, `.list-item` for consistent styling
-- ✅ Enhanced Analytics page: Gradient stat cards with scale effects, emoji icons in section headers
-- ✅ Refined Features page: Gradient cards with hover animations, icon backgrounds
-- ✅ Global CSS improvements: Added animation utilities, consistent spacing, improved form inputs
-- ✅ All pages now use proper Tailwind utilities: No more hydration issues, clean consistent styling
-- ✅ Professional visual polish: Gradient backgrounds, hover effects, responsive design on all pages
-- ✅ Verified across all pages: Home, Features, Startups, Compare, Analytics - all styled consistently

 ### User Preferences
 - I prefer clear, concise, and simple language.